digitalbuiltenvironment/MCR_Model_Checker/README.md

 5. A list of category codes to check is still needed (Hardcoded)
 6. File path finder function still needs to be manually edited when adding more categories to check OR when code is given to another person to test (hardcoded)

+## Future Works
+1. Extension of code to all categories of Revit elements
+2. Functionality to skip checking files that have already been checked before
+3. Online database of Plannerly export files or ability to access Plannerly data directly
+   - File paths do not need to be changed every time a new person wants to use the code
+4. Designated Pyrevit button that can run the code with a single click

 ## Onboarding

 1. Ensure that you have a working Revit license.
 2.